elliotlarson/dev-notes/golang-notes.md

 }
 ```

-If there is no `main` package the application is then a set of utlity packages meant for reuse in other programs.
+If there is no `main` package the application is then a set of utility packages meant for reuse in other programs.

 For example, if you look at the `net/http` package from the standard library, it has no `main` package and its directory structure is: